Chapter 1 | Chapter 2 | Chapter 3 | Chapter 4 | Chapter 5

 The Chandra scheduling process seeks to maximize the fraction of time on-target while minimizing risk to the spacecraft.
 Once the list of approved target observations for a new cycle has been finalized and targets have been reviewed in detail by the Observer/Principal Investigator (PI) via User Interface staff (https://cxc.harvard.edu/cdo/observation_scheduling.html#usp), they are scheduled by the Science Mission Planners into a Long Term Schedule (LTS).
 LTS observations, scheduled into bins typically one week in length, generally do not fully occupy the time available for science scheduling; a reserve of unconstrained observations are kept in a pool and used to fill in short-term schedules (STSs).

 Once a new LTS is populated at the start of a Cycle, Mission Planners begin the process of scheduling into short-term bins (usually one week in duration).
-As the Cycle goes on, the remaining LTS is amended and posted on-line at https://cxc.harvard.edu/target_lists/longsched.html.
+As the Cycle goes on, the remaining LTS is amended and posted online at https://cxc.harvard.edu/target_lists/longsched.html.
 Observers should note that the predictive fidelity of the LTS generally decreases farther into the future.
 The placement of the unconstrained pool targets can change at any time.
 As the LTS is revised, non-pool targets may also be reassigned for a variety of reasons including multi-telescope coordination.
-Observations may be bumped or not completed because of high radiation or targets-of-opportunity (TOOs).
+Observations may be bumped or not completed because of high radiation or TOOs.
 Although most observations occur during the calendar year corresponding to the cycle, it can take up to two years to fully complete an observing cycle, with a roughly one year overlap between cycles.

 Both the LTS and the STS web pages show sequence numbers for every observation that are hyper-linked to descriptive target pages.
-The STS is available on-line at https://cxc.harvard.edu/target_lists/stscheds/index.html.
+The STS is available online at https://cxc.harvard.edu/target_lists/stscheds/index.html.
 Each target page further contains a link to a plot that displays the roll, pitch, and visibility for the target for the duration of the Cycle.
 The target page also contains links to images of the appropriate Chandra instrument superposed at the correct roll on 2 deg images of the sky available from NASA SkyView.
 Any time an observation is reassigned to a new STS bin or scheduled precisely within a STS, a revised set of images is posted.

 The LTS takes into account the intrinsic target visibility (based primarily on minimum Sun, Earth and Moon angles; see Section 3.3.2), additional target constraints approved by the Peer Review, and thermal and momentum limitations of the spacecraft.
 These additional constraints are described in Chapter 3.
 While user-imposed constraints can significantly enhance the science return of an observation, proposers should be aware that limitations are imposed on the number of constrained observations that may be accepted at Peer Review (see the CfP).
 Additionally, all constraints effectively translate into time constraints that may affect the number of STS bins available for scheduling the observation.
-Schedules may be interrupted unpredictably by the space radiation environment or TOO observations.
+Schedules may be interrupted unpredictably by the space radiation environment or by TOO observations.
 This inevitably means that the next opportunity to meet all the observing constraints can be significantly delayed if those constraints are stringent.

 2.7.2 Selecting Candidates for Short-Term Scheduling